jcorporation/myMPD/docs/additional-topics/multiple-myMPD-instances-on-same-host.md

 title: Multiple myMPD instances on same host
 ---

 You can run multiple myMPD instances on the same host connecting to different MPD instances.
-You should not point two myMPD instances to the same MPD instance.

 You must define for each myMPD instance:
 - different working directory